 - Use liberal amounts of soap.
 If you can, use dawn dishwashing soap (or equivalent) which is the best grease cutter available

 - Sulfur is neutralized by chlorine bleach.
 Chlorine is used in small quantities in swimming pools and hot tubs.
-If you have access to the powder or chlorine tablets that are used in pools or hot tub, get your bathtub set up with the proper (adjusted to the small amount of water in the tub) and have a bath for a good 15 minutes or so.
+If you have access to the powder or chlorine tablets that are used in pools or hot tubs, get your bathtub set up properly (adjusted to the small amount of water in the tub) and have a bath for a good 15 minutes or so.

 - Shower thoroughly to rinse after your bath.

-- Note: Please don’t think of using the chlorine bleach we use in the laundry.
-It’s very concentrated, highly alkaline, not to mention NOT SAFE to bathe in, or get on your skin.
+Note: Please don’t use the chlorine bleach we use in the laundry.
+It’s very concentrated, highly alkaline, not to mention NOT SAFE to bathe in or get on your skin.
 It will completely dissolve hair.
 Chlorine bleach is caustic and toxic.

 - The next best thing is baking soda.
 It is also alkaline, but not caustic or toxic.
 Baking soda is also a great deodorizer because it is alkaline.
 Run your bath and toss in 4 cups of baking soda.
 Make sure the baking soda has dissolved completely.